What a Workflow Process Means for Your Productivity

 Think About the Big Picture

 This is a lot like breaking down a to-do list.
 If you have the bigger picture in mind, it’s much easier to create smaller tasks.
-In turn, this is a great start to creating a workflow process.
+In turn, this is a great start to and how we create a workflow process for our clients.

 A good place to start would be to create a checklist.
 Next, analyzing how to tackle each task head-on will help make projects appear less daunting.
 If you’re working collaboratively, now is the time to assign roles.
 Assigning the correct leadership dynamic is the final step in finding out how to effectively get things done.